uhmspacebar/uhmspacebar.github.io/index.md

 ## Data model

-The BowFolios data model is implemented by two Javascript classes: [ProfileCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.js) and [InterestCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.js).
-Both of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and Interests)that provides access to that collection.
+The UHM SpaceBar data model is implemented by four Javascript classes: [ProfileCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.js), [InterestCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.js), [MajorCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.js), and [EventCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.js).
+All of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles, Interests, Majors, and Events )that provides access to that collection.

-Any part of the system that manipulates the BowFolios data model imports the Profiles or Interests variable, and invokes methods of that class to get or set data.
+Any part of the system that manipulates the UHM SpaceBar data model imports the various collection variable, and invokes methods of that class to get or set data.

 There are many common operations on MongoDB collections.
-To simplify the implementation, the ProfileCollection and InterestCollection classes inherit from the [BaseCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseCollection.js) class.
+To simplify the implementation, all collections created for UHM SpaceBar inherit from the [BaseCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseCollection.js) class.

 The [BaseUtilities](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseUtilities.js) file contains functions that operate across both classes.

-Both ProfileCollection and InterestCollection have Mocha unit tests in [ProfileCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [InterestCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.test.js).
+Each collection created for this project have Mocha unit tests in [ProfileCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [InterestCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.test.js).
 See the section below on testing for more details.

 ## CSS